kudkudak/autoencoder-demo/README.md

 In case of problems try reconfiguring theano to use float32 (in .theanorc file).
 But it shouldn't happen.

+You can also use supplied trained model.
+Unzip model.zip file to the folder

 2. Run demo.

 `python2 demo.py`